4skl/animeholdingbooks/README.md

 ## Features

 - Fetch a random image from the repository.
+  ╘═ Command Palette `Show a random picture`
 - Fetch a random image from a specific category.
+  ╘═ Command Palette `Show a random picture from a category`
 - Display the image in a VS Code webview panel.
 - Refresh the image with a button click.